netdata/netdata/docs/step-by-step/step-02.md

 To learn more about menus, see our documentation about [navigating the standard dashboard](../../web/gui/README.md#menus).

+> ❗ By default, Netdata only creates and displays charts if the metrics are _not zero_.
+So, you may be missing some
+> charts, menus, and submenus if those charts have zero metrics.
+You can change this by changing the **Which dimensions
+> to show?** setting to **All**.
+In addition, if you start Netdata and immediately load the dashboard, not all
+> charts/menus/submenus may be displayed, as some collectors can take a while to initialize.

 ## Read the descriptions accompanying charts

 Many charts come with a short description of what dimensions the chart is displaying and why they matter.